Retail Pop-Up Shop Design Services

 Are you planning a pop-up shop?

-There’s more to planning a Pop Up shop than just choosing a location.
+There’s more to planning a pop-up shop than just choosing a location.
 Being that these shops are temporary in nature, the window to leave a lasting impression on consumers is small.
-It is critical that your pop up shop is optimized to display your product and brand, if not better than a more permanent retail space.
+It is critical that your pop-up shop is optimized to display your product and market your brand, if not better than a more permanent retail space.

-A boring or cluttered display may not draw potential customers in, or a poor quality shop could potentially damage your brand’s image.
-We have many pop up shop examples and concepts to help guide your design to match your brand.
-Pop up shops require extra attention to design to ensure every edge of the design is finished and representative of your brand.
+A boring or cluttered display may not draw people/potential customers in, or a poor quality shop could potentially damage your brand’s image.
+We have many pop-up shop examples and concepts to help guide your design to match your brand.
+Pop-up shops require extra attention to design to ensure every edge of the design is finished and representative of your brand.

 David Flatt LTD has over 25 years of custom manufacturing and retail design service experience.
-We can help you each step of the way and provide everything from pop up shop ideas to meeting the pop up shop rental needs you’ll have.
-If you need expert advice or if you’re looking for a pop up shop in NYC, the tri state area, or beyond, you’ve come to the right place.
-Meet David, the President of David Flatt LTD, as he shares his best pop up shop tips.
+We can help you each step of the way and provide everything from new pop-up shop ideas to meeting the pop-up shop rental needs you’ll have.
+If you need expert advice or if you’re looking to set up a pop-up shop in NYC, the tri state area, or beyond, you’ve come to the right place.
+Meet David, the President of David Flatt LTD, as he shares his best pop-up shop ideas and tips.

 Planning is Design, Design is Planning